googleapis/cloud-trace-nodejs/README.md

 *unsupported*

-webpacked projects do not work.

 The way we trace modules we does not support bundled server code.
-Like projects built with webpack or @zeit/ncc.
-We only support code that depends on node core's module loading.
+Bundlers like webpack or @zeit/ncc will not work.

 ## Contributing changes